 Each BASIS spectrum was fitted to a resolution-convoluted model function consisting of a delta function, δ (ω), and a single Lorentzian function, together with a linear background at each momentum transfer Qi: 66,

-SincQ0, ω'=-∞∞IQ0δω'+1πΓQ0ΓQ02+ћ2(ω'-ω0)2 dω' (1)
+SincQi, ω=AQiδω-ω0+[1-A(Qi)]1πΓQ0ΓQi2+ћ2(ω-ω0)2 (1)

-in which IQ0 is the intensity of the delta function and ΓQ0 the width of the Lorentzian, ћ is the reduced Planck constant, and ω0 is the energy transfer.
-Figure 3.4 shows SincQ0, ω' versus energy transfer for 60Ta-LLZO at 400 K as an example.
+in which AQ0 is the relative intensity associated with the delta function and ΓQ0 the width of the Lorentzian at Q=Qi, ћ is the reduced Planck constant, and ω and ω0 are respectively the energy transfer and the best fit position of the elastic line.
+Figure 3.4 shows SincQi, ω versus energy transfer for 60Ta-LLZO at 400 K as an example.
 The red line is a least-squares fit to the data.
 In the same figure on the right-hand side the contribution of each fit and the full-width at half-maximum (FWHM) is drafted.
-From the width (FWHM) of the Lorentzian fit, ΓQ0 , the half-width at half-maximum (HWHM) Γ is obtained for each momentum transfer Q and measured temperature.
+From the temperature dependence of the width (HWHM) of the Lorentzians, the diffusion coefficient can be extracted.
 Only lower momentum transfers Q, between 0.3 A-1 and 0.9 A-1 were used due to the strong coherent signal from the garnets’ Bragg reflections above 0.9 A-1.
-As a resolution function the lowest temperature dataset (300 K) is taken, as there was no observable difference between this signal and the empty vanadium can response.
+As a resolution function the lowest temperature dataset (here 300 K) is taken, as there was no observable difference between this signal and the empty vanadium can response, and essentially identical to a vanadium run.
 There was also no observable QENS signal in the low-conductivity tetragonal LLZO at any temperature compared to the empty vanadium can’s signal.
 This might be due to its very low self-diffusion rate.
 This observation is supported by the total ionic conductivity measured by EIS being one order of magnitude lower than for 60Ta-LLZO and 36Al-LLZO.
 To get a better resolved QENS measurement of tetragonal LLZO a more intense Li scattering is necessary.
 This can be provided by using isotopically pure 7Li, instead of natural Li resources, containing a 6Li fraction, which is absorbing a bigger part of neutrons.
 Another possibility is to extend measuring time manifold in future experiments.

 Figure 3.4: (Left) Sinc (Q,ω) for 60Ta-LLZO measured at 400 K at its lowest exchange momentum Q = 0.3 Å-1 and its resolution convoluted fit (red line).
 (Right) Schematic of least-squares fitting (black line) QENS data (grey dots).
 Being composed of delta function (red dotted line), Lorentzian fit (orange line) and background (green dashes).
 Peak broadening ins measured as full-with half maximum (FWHM).